 Q: Are there feed stations?

 Participants should be prepared to be totally self sufficient through all portions of the event.
-There are a number of feed stations along the way that can provide a little lift with some fruit and liquids but the event isn’t prepared to fully fuel all the participants.
+WE ARE NOT SUPPLYING FOOD ALONG THE WAY THIS YEAR.
+NO oranges, NO bananas, ETC. It seems so many folks have their own nutrition regimen that very little of what we provided in the past was used.
 Transition areas are a natural place to leave refreshments.
 “Camelbak” type packs are popular on both the canoe and bike courses.
 Please be extra careful not to leave behind any food wrappers or water bottles anywhere along the course other than the transition or food station areas.
 The event has been applauded for past “no trace” successes, -THANK YOU!

 Q: Is the course going to be the same as past years?